What is Jade?

 People have used jade for at least 100,000 years.
 The earliest objects made from jade were tools.
 Jade is a very hard material and is used as a tool because it is extremely tough and breaks to form sharp edges.

 Most jade does not have a color and translucence that is expected in a gemstone.
-However, when early people found these special pieces of jade they were often inspired into crafting them into a special object.
+However, when early people found these special pieces of jade, they were often inspired to craft them into a special object.

 Jade is a durable, colorful material that can be worked into shapes and given a high polish.
 These properties make it a very desirable gemstone.
 Jade has been used to make a variety of jewelry items such as pendants, necklaces, rings, bracelets, earrings, beads, cabochons, tumbled stones, and other items.

 These jewelry items are often made of solid jade, combined with other gems, or placed in settings made from gold, silver, or other precious metals.
 In addition to jewelry, jade is used to make small sculptures, ornaments, religious art, and small functional objects.